lmotta/qgis_actions_py/README.md

   * feat_filter: Field from layer where use in SQL (use double quotes for String type)
   * nameModulus: Name this action for display in Message Bar
   * layerSQL: Name of layer that will be created by Action (use value of feat_filter)
-  * style: Name of style, can be a None, QML file or 'layer_styles' table and the 'styleQML' field
+  * style: Name of style, can be a None, QML file or the name of style in 'layer_styles' table and the 'styleQML' field
   * geomName: Name of geometry field in SELECT
   * sql: SQL with query, see type of filter field